 What was the learning from this disruption to your career?

 You’ll always learn from something that goes wrong.
 And I learnt that while it might seem like the end of the road, it’s not.
 It never is.
 As veterinarians we have amazing skills in all sorts of areas that we can use in all sorts of ways.

 How did you apply this experience in your new role?

 In being part of large organisations as a poultry vet, I learned how work with other people.
 Applying this to practice, probably the most important lesson was to surround myself with great people.
 You can’t run a business well by yourself, there are so many areas of expertise required, which means the team will always win.
 Some of the key people for me are my bookkeeper, accountant and mentors – other veterinarians with way more experience than I had.

-What do you think is the greatest issue facing veterinarians in 2018?
+What do you think is the greatest issue facing veterinarians?

 It’s people management; both how we recruit and how we manage our teams going forward.
 New grads have different expectations, they work to live, not the reverse.
 And that is ok.
 This is a challenge for our industry, but I prefer to think about embracing that as an opportunity to change the way we manage our people to build healthy businesses and healthy staff.

 This article originally appeared in the October 2018 issue of the Australian Veterinary Journal (AVJ).